-Hemp is one of the oldest crops and its farming, harvesting, and use dates back more than 10,000 years.
+Hemp is one of the oldest crops and its farming, harvesting, and use dates back more than 10,000 years long.
 Cords made from hemp dating back prior to 8000 BC were discovered in Taiwan.
-As early as 6000 BC, hemp was cultivated in China for its seeds and oils for use in foods.
-What is hemp, sounds like a silly question when we begin to learn how it's been used for so long.
+As early as 6000 BC, hemp was cultivated in China for its hemp seed and oils for use in food.

-Writings about hemp dating back to 600 BC were discovered in India, noting the “intoxicating effects” of the resin.
+Writings about hemp dating back to 600 BC were discovered in India, noting the “intoxicating effects” of the resin were well read.
 The plant was viewed as having a divine connection and some even considered it to have “magical powers.”
 Some cultures believed the plant was a gift from a higher power and was highly regarded in early cultures.